meshtastic/web-config/README.md

 "@meshtastic/eslint-config/prettier"
 ```

-It is recommended to setup linting as a requirement before comitting:
+It is recommended to setup a format/linting script:

 ```json
 // package.json